 We can provide goody bags containing souvenirs of your visit.
 Bags cost approximately £3 each and should be ordered in advance.

 We have a large railway-themed outdoor play area, located at the front of the Collection Building.

-If the white gate is in place at the top of the steps, please do not access the footplate.
+If the gate at the top of the steps is locked, please do not access the footplate.